jedisct1/libsodium-doc/password_hashing/the_argon2i_function.md

-# The Argon2 memory-hard function
+# The default password-hashing function

-Since version 1.0.9, Sodium provides a password hashing scheme called Argon2.
+Since version 1.0.9, Sodium uses a password hashing scheme called Argon2.

-Argon2 summarizes the state of the art in the design of memory-hard functions.

 It aims at the highest memory filling rate and effective use of multiple computing units, while still providing defense against tradeoff attacks.